Boat trapped on rocks above Niagara Falls dislodged after 101 years

 With the help of a courageous World War I vet named William "Red" Hill, the lines were sorted out and the men were finally rescued the next day.

-While the iron boat badly deteriorated badly over the century it's been exposed to the elements, the scow has remained tightly fixed to a rock outcropping since August 1918.
-That is, until Thursday -- Halloween -- when gusts of wind and lashings of rain battered the falls, and the remains of the barge.
+While the iron boat deteriorated badly over the century it's been exposed to the elements, the scow has remained tightly fixed to a rock outcropping since August 1918.
+That is, until Thursday — Halloween — when gusts of wind and lashings of rain battered the falls, and the remains of the barge.

 The Niagara Parks staff is continuing to monitor the activity of the scow, in the event it moves again.
 Hill says the remains might be stuck in their new perch "for days or for years.
 It's anyone's guess."